-void setNext(Alarm value) This method is not part of the official API, but is used to illustrate how user defined clocks may be implemented.
+void setNext(Alarm value)

+value is the next alarm to add into the list of alarms with the same time.
+This method is not part of the official API, but is used to illustrate how user defined clocks may be implemented.